It was Congress that had back-stabbed Sharad Pawar: Athawale | Politics

 It was Congress that had back-stabbed Sharad Pawar: Athawale

-Union minister Ramdas Athawale on Wednesday said the Congress had stabbed Sharad Pawar in back with a dagger and not the other way round, two days after Shiv Sena leader Anant Geete accused the veteran politician of backstabbing Congress and forming the NCP in 1999.
+Union minister Ramdas Athawale on Wednesday said the Congress had back-stabbed Sharad Pawar and not the other way round, two days after Shiv Sena leader Anant Geete accused the veteran politician of backstabbing Congress and forming the NCP in 1999.

 - Country: